 Our awards are all named after The famous Lincoln Imp, the emblem of our city.
 He resides high up on a stone pillar in the city's magnificent gothic Cathedral (arguably the UK's finest).
-This mischievous Imp is the perfect embodiment of the independent filmmaker's spirit, someone who dares to upset the equilibrium and do things their own way.
+This mischievous Imp is the perfect embodiment of the independent filmmaker's spirit; someone who dares to upset the equilibrium, and do things their own way.

-The Angry IMP - Prize for most challenging Film
+The Angry IMP - Award for Most Challenging Film

 The Big IMP - Award for Feature Film (sponsored by and judged by Bulldog Film Distribution)

-The Little IMP - Prize for best Short Film
+The Little UK IMP - Award for UK Short Film

-The Baby IMP - Prize for best Student Film
+The Baby IMP - Award for Student Film

 2. We accept films from anywhere in the world providing that they are English language or subtitled in English.
-No sequels, remakes or novel/book adaptations are accepted - they must be the original work of the filmmakers.
+No sequels, remakes or novel/book adaptations are accepted - they must be the original work of the filmmaker and writer.

 3. All submissions must be narrative films; Fiction, Documentary or Animation - Music videos and Trailers are not accepted.